-False Reports of Australian Visa Ban for Indian Students Cause Panic; Government Clarifies
+False Reports of Australian Visa Ban for Indian Students Cause Panic, Government Clarifies

 Recent reports suggesting that Australia had banned student visa applications from several Indian states—including Punjab, Haryana, Gujarat, Uttar Pradesh, Uttarakhand, and Jammu & Kashmir—sparked widespread concern among Indian students and education agents.
 Many feared their dreams of studying in Australia were over.